 Options for improving train travel between Pittsburgh and Harrisburg

-Currently, passenger rail in western Pennsylvania is limited, to say the least.
-There is only one Amtrak train each direction per day, and it is a slow 250-mile journey, taking two hours longer than making the trip by car.
+There is currently one Amtrak train each direction per day between Pittsburgh and Harrisburg, with the 250-mile journey taking roughly two hours longer than making the trip by car.

 Mountainous terrain is the primary reason passenger trains on Keystone West currently operate at an average speed of only 45 mph.
 There are also numerous at-grade crossings and limited opportunities for passenger trains to pass slower freight trains.